ChurchApps/FreeShowWeb/src/routes/docs/importing/+page.md

 ## Supported files

 -   FreeShow
-- ProPresenter 4-7
+-   ProPresenter (4-7+)
-- EasyWorship 6-7
+-   EasyWorship (6-7)
 -   VideoPsalm
 -   OpenLP (OpenLyrics)
 -   OpenSong
+-   MediaShout
 -   Quelea
 -   SoftProjector
 -   Songbeamer
 -   Easyslides
 -   VerseVIEW

 <br>

 -   Text
+-   CSV
 -   ChordPro
+-   Word
+-   PowerPoint
 -   PDF
-- PowerPoint
 -   Lessons.church

 :::admonition type=tip
 Create and select a new empty show category to place all of the imported files here.
 Also if you do that when importing a VideoPsalm songbook the song number/ID will be automatically added to the title.